 You have a great idea for a new pair selection algorithm you would like to try out?
 Great.
 Hopefully you also want to contribute this back upstream.

 Whatever your motivations are - This should get you off the ground in trying to develop a new Pairlist provider.

 First of all, have a look at the VolumePairList provider, and best copy this file with a name of your new Pairlist Provider.

 This is a simple provider, which however serves as a good example on how to start developing.

 Next, modify the classname of the provider (ideally align this with the Filename).

-The base-class provides the an instance of the bot (
+The base-class provides an instance of the exchange (

 self._pairlistmanager), as well as the main configuration (